return to homepage

 1973.
 Romance / Melodrama / PG.
 Starring Timothy Bottoms (James T. Hart), Lindsay Wagner (Susan Field), John Houseman (Charles W. Kingsfield, Jr.)

-Earnest, hard-working first year Harvard Law School student Hart clashes with a brilliant but intimidating contracts professor in this drama about the clash between idealism and extreme pressure and competition.
-The plot develops tangles when Hart discovers that the woman he's dating and falling in love with is the professor's daughter.
+Earnest, hard-working first year Harvard Law School student James Hart clashes with a brilliant but intimidating and often insulting contracts professor in this drama about the conflict between idealism and extreme pressure and competition.

 2009 Comedy / PG.
 Starring Kevin James (Paul Blart), Keir O'Donnell (Veck Sims), Jayma Mays (Amy), and Raini Rodriguez (Maya Blart)